saber-88/swifty/README.md

 cd swifty
 ./swifty
 ```
-You can also directly download binary if you dont want to clone the repository.
+You can also directly download binary if you don't want to clone the repository.
 ---
 ## 🧩 Hyprland Keybind Setup
 > Add this to your hyprland.conf